Lee's Palace: Lee's Palace

 On 19 October 1994, the club was the venue for Oasis's very first Canadian show.
-Touring in support of their debut album that had been selling greatly in the United Kingdom with glowing reviews in the country's music press, the band—marketed and covered by the same press as part of the Britpop movement—were exploding back home though still largely unknown in North America.
-Signed to a London-based record label that had started out independent before being taken over by a large corporate entity, in comparison to other touring bands coming through Lee's Palace, Oasis's tour of North American cities was an upscale affair with a number of amenities and handlers at their disposal as well as media hype via booked promotional appearances on corporate mainstream radio and television.
-Two days prior to the Lee's Palace gig, the band were in New York City for a performance on a nationally broadcast U.S. late-night television program while on the day of the show different individual band members—guitarist Noel Gallagher, singer Liam Gallagher, and rhythm guitarist Paul "Bonehead" Arthurs—completed a full day of Canadian electronic media promotional activities.
-These included taping an interview with TV personality Jana Lynne White at a local café for The NewMusic newsmagazine television program as well as making live on-air appearances on MuchMusic cable channel and 102.1 The Edge radio station in their respective studios, with PR-supplied talking points—such as the statement about the album being "the fastest selling indie release in UK history"—dominating the conversations.
-The Gallagher brothers further did an in-store Sunrise Records promotional appearance that included a 3-song acoustic performance.
+Touring in support of their debut album that had been selling greatly in the United Kingdom, the band were exploding back home though still largely unknown in North America.
 The show itself, with Can$11.75 admission, took place in front of a capacity crowd of some 600 people.
 In his negative review, the Toronto Star pop culture critic Peter Howell found the performance to be "devoid of personality" and delivered with "souless jukebox efficiency" akin to a "CD listening session": summarizing it by referring to Oasis as "fame chasing British press creations with glassy-eyed stares" that thought "simply showing up was enough to justify their Next Big Thing status".
 Over the years that followed, in addition to Oasis going on to global fame, their Lee's Palace gig would gain further notability once their singer Liam Gallagher started a high-profile relationship with actress Patsy Kensit and it was revealed that the two first met at Lee's Palace when Kensit, in town in Toronto shooting a U.S. television miniseries, came to the club show and afterwards socialized with the band on their tour bus.